knglatfelter/ELK-Stack-Deployment/README.md

 SSH into the control node and follow the steps below:
 - Copy the ELK-install.yml file to /etc/ansible/roles.
 - Update the hosts file in Ansible to include the group [elk] with the internal IP of your ELK-VM: [internal_ip] ansible_python_interpreter=/usr/bin/python3
-- Run the playbook, and navigate to http://[your.ELK-VM.Public.IP]:5601/app/kibana to check that the installation worked as expected.
+- Run the playbook <ansible-playbook ELK-install.yml>, and navigate to http://[your.ELK-VM.Public.IP]:5601/app/kibana to check that the installation worked as expected.

+To install Filebeat and Metricbeat, follow the steps below:
+- Copy filebeat-configuration.yml and metricbeat-configuration.yml to /etc/ansible/files.
+- Update the configuration files to include the ELK-VMs internal IP.
+- Copy the filebeat-playbook.yml and the metricbeat-playbook.yml to /etc/ansible/roles.